HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 }
 ```

-As the comments in the previous example show, the more of these sub-references are chained together, the greater the depth of the custom property.
+As the comments in the previous example show, the more that these sub-references are chained together, the greater the depth of the custom property.

 {{ figure_markup(
     image="custom-property-depth.png",